Mehous/TestingFramework_QL_UI/README.md

 ### Retrieve results files in the folder ./json/results/

 ## Useful repositories
-* [QuantumLeap](https://github.com/sluyters/QuantumLeap): a framework to add gestural support to your application.
+* [QuantumLeap](https://github.com/sluyters/QuantumLeap): a framework to add gestural support to an application.